Skip to Main Content

 About this Degree

-The PhD program in Sociology provides a combination of environmental, demographic, organizational, political-economic, and historical orientations to major domestic and global issues.
-Students have the opportunity to merge foundational coursework in sociological theory and research methods with focused training in a selected specialty area and apprenticeship roles in both basic and applied research projects.
+The PhD program in Sociology merges foundational coursework in sociological theory and research methods with focused training in selected specialty areas and apprenticeship roles in both basic and applied research projects.
+We place particular emphasis on three areas of specialization: Demography, Environment & Community, and Social Inequality.
 Sustained personal interaction between faculty and students is a hallmark and strength of the program.

-PhD students are expected to concentrate in and pass a written comprehensive examination in one major specialty area, with additional depth coursework in a second area.
-The program is sufficiently flexible to permit students with a strong interest in an area other than the established specialty areas to develop their own secondary specialization area, with approval of the graduate director and the supervisory committee.
-The three established specialization areas are as follows:
+PhD students are expected to concentrate in and pass a written comprehensive examination in one major specialty area.
+The three available specialization areas are as follows:

 • Demography